rpt09-mulder/booking/README.md

 ### Challenges
 Some of the challenges that I encountered were as follows:
 1. **Deciding on a Data Schema**
-   Initially I was considred to have a simply an object with a listing_ID and a date range.
+   Initially I was considered to have a simply an object with a listing_ID and a date range.
 However it became evident very        quickly that in order to avoid double bookings I would have to create a schema that could handle an array into which to        then push the each booked date.
 This was working fine until I introduced the additional feature of selecting guest as part    of the booking.
 The challenge was that each date needed to be associated with a unique party who booked the stay.
 I            therefore decided on a nested schema where the date and and the guest is a child schema of the listing schema.
-Althoug        using nested object would have accomplished a similar goal, I found it valuable to have an id automatically added to the      each detail for uniquness sake.
+Although        using nested object would have accomplished a similar goal, I found it valuable to have an id automatically added to the      each detail for uniqueness sake.
 1. **Working with Dates**
-   Turns out dates are a bit trickey to work with.
-The issue presented it self when I tried to validate each date to what had    already been booked.
+   Turns out dates are a bit tricky to work with.
+The issue presented itself when I tried to validate each date to what had    already been booked.
 I started out with receiving a simple JavaScript date object with each booking attempt.
 The seeder        however uses faker.js to randomly create mock dates.
-When I tried to compare what I was receiving from the client to the      mock date I noticed that event though the dates mached, the time stamps wouldn't allow for a clean match.
+When I tried to compare what I was receiving from the client to the      mock date I noticed that even though the dates mached, the time stamps wouldn't allow for a clean match.
 I therefore used    moment.js, a popular data-manipulation library to set the hours and minutes to 0 on both the client and the server.
-What      also presented a challenge was having to loop throgh the incoming dates.
-The following while loop took a bit to figure out    but ulimately solved this issue as well.
+What      also presented a challenge was having to loop through the incoming dates.
+The following while loop took a bit to figure out    but ultimately solved this issue as well.

 ```sh
     let startDate = moment(req.body.startDate);